Russia's finance ministry places $2.4bn of OFZ bonds, 2020 sales tip over $14bn

 Previously Finance Minister Anton Siluanov estimated that the state support package amid the coronavirus epidemic accounts for RUB3.1 trillion (2.8% of GDP), and that RUB2 trillion will be used to cover the budget deficits from the National Welfare Fund.

-The federal budget for 2020 originally planned for RUB2.3 trillion of domestic and $3bn of foreign borrowings, but Russia might have to borrow extra RUB2 trillion to finance the coronavirus fiscal stimulus.
-The Finance Minister Anton Siluanov excluded more borrowings beyond that, arguing that the cost of sovereign debt remains high.
+The federal budget for 2020 originally planned for RUB2.3 trillion of domestic and $3bn of foreign borrowings, but Russia might have to borrow an extra RUB2 trillion to finance the coronavirus fiscal stimulus.
+Siluanov excluded more borrowings beyond that, arguing that the cost of sovereign debt remains high.

-Overall in April-May the ministry already raised over RUB636bn, beating the second-quarter plan by 6%, and bringing year to date OFZ borrowings to RUB1.1 trillion ($14bn) – about half of the total planned borrowing for this year, according to the current budget.
+Overall in April-May, the ministry already raised over RUB636bn, beating the second-quarter plan by 6%, and bringing year-to-date OFZ borrowings to RUB1.1 trillion ($14bn) – about half of the total planned borrowing for this year, according to the current budget.

 On May 20 RUB112bn of 7-year bonds yielding 5.25%, RUB47bn 19-year bonds yielding 5.83%, and RUB10.8bn of 8-year inflation-pegged bonds yielding 2.47% were sold.

-Analysts surveyed by Kommersant daily estimated that on high demand the placements were sold at about 2bp discount to the secondary market, while the yield for 19-year issue was record-low.
-At the start of 2018 when fears of new sanctions were highest and sparked a big sell off yields on OFZ spiked to over 9% but have fallen nearly 400bp since then.
+Analysts surveyed by Kommersant daily estimated that on high demand the placements were sold at about 2bp discount to the secondary market, while the yield for the 19-year issue was at a record low.
+At the start of 2018 when fears of new sanctions were highest and sparked a big sell-off, yields on OFZ spiked to over 9% but have fallen nearly 400bp since then.

 Most of the buyers at the current auction were banks that are moving funds into OFZ bonds on lower demand for credit, while the foreign investors are seeking a safe haven that carries some non-zero return during the current crisis.
 However, previous reports suggested that at least some foreign activity could in fact be attributed to Russian buyers offshore.